 The whole Graco Sky travel system is well thought out and easy to use.
 There’s nothing complicated about it and everything works well.
 I love the huge basket, the easy fold and how it stays free-standing when folded as well as the parents tray and easy steering.
 For a whole travel system at under £350 I think the Graco Sky is great value for money.
 It comes with everything you need including rain cover and foot muff.
 In all the other pushchairs I’ve owned there have been niggles that have grated on me when using it – The Graco Symbio took up my whole boot, our double buggy wouldn’t fit through our front door, both had way too small shopping baskets.
 I haven’t had any niggles with the Graco Sky.

 This travel system has been a pleasure to use.
 Even whilst sharing it between two children it has been smooth and easy.
-I wish this travel system had of been around when we had LP, I definitely would have bought it!
+I wish this travel system had have been around when we had LP, I definitely would have bought it!
 The Graco Sky isn’t like other travel systems strollers and for us it ticks every box.

 Disclosure: We were sent the Graco Sky Travel System for the purpose of this review but all opinions are my own.